AsutoshaNanda/Python-Library-MatplotLib_Demos/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-4C9FCC?style=for-the-badge&logo=seaborn&logoColor=white)

 This repository is a comprehensive collection of Jupyter Notebooks demonstrating a wide range of data visualization techniques using Python's powerful `matplotlib` and `seaborn` libraries.
-From fundamental plots to intricate, multi-layered dashboards, these examples serve as a practical guide for creating effective and publication-quality visualizations.
+From fundamental plots to intricate, multi-layered subplots, these examples serve as a practical guide for creating effective and publication-quality visualizations.

 ## What's Inside